facebookresearch/ParlAI/parlai/crowdsourcing/tasks/fast_acute/README.md

 mephisto.blueprint.task=${SELF_CHAT_TASK}
 ```

 You can also specify running Fast ACUTEs between only specific model pairs, with a syntax like `mephisto.blueprint.model_pairs=model1:model2`.
-In this case, the `mephisto.blueprint.models` flag is not needed.
+In this case, the `mephisto.blueprint.models` flag is not used.

 When you are ready to run a **live** ACUTE-Eval, add `mephisto.provider.requester_name=${REQUESTER_NAME} mephisto/architect=heroku` to this command, where `${REQUESTER_NAME}` is the MTurk requester name that you specified when setting up Mephisto.